Fauna of Romania: Carnivores

 The large carnivores living in Romania are the European wildcat, the Eurasian lynx, the red fox, the golden jackal, the grey wolf and the brown bear.
+Lions were once present in the countries southeast but were extirpated in the Bronze Age.

 There are over 6,000 brown bears living in Romania, in one of the largest concentrations in Europe.
 Because of the increasing number of interactions with settled areas, including a number of attacks, but also because the "optimum size of the population of brown bear, from an ecological, social and economic point of view" is around 4,000, the Romanian government announced plans in 2018 for a culling of about 2000 of the country's brown bears.
 This measured was met with hostility by many conservationist organisations and the public.

 Marine mammals

 One species of porpoise (Phocoena phocoena) and several species of dolphins live in the Black Sea off the coast of Romania.
 While the endangered Mediterranean monk seal still appears in the Black Sea, it has not been recorded in Romanian waters for several decades.